Munira-Alshahrani/Cardiovascular_Disease_EDA_T5_Data_Science/README.md

 # Questions This Project Will Answered:

-•	Is the one who smokes the most prone to heart disease?
+•	what Number of people with heart disease smoking and non-smokers?

-•	More susceptible to heart disease, women or men?
+•	what Number of people with heart disease?

-•	Who's more likely to have heart disease?
+•	what Number of cholesterol?

-•	How much is cholesterol in heart disease?
+•	What Number of women and men?

 # TO DO: